Monsoon

 Melody Butiu

-Melody Butiu can currently be seen as Estrella in Here Lies Love by David Byrne and Fatboy Slim on Broadway.
-She plays Tita Yvonne in the film Easter Sunday, starring Jo Koy.
-Credits include Doctor Zhivago (Broadway), Here Lies Love (off-Broadway), as well as plays and musicals throughout the country, and as far as Thailand (Land of Smiles in Chiang Mai) and Singapore.
-Film/TV credits include: Untold: This is My Story, Call Me Kat, Mom, This Is Us, The Kominsky Method, NCIS, NCIS:LA, Kingdom, Rizzoli & Isles, Major Crimes, Gotham, andTrue Blood.
-When she’s not working in NYC, she lives in Manhattan Beach, CA. For more information about Melody’s work visit www.melodybutiu.com.
+Melody Butiu can currently be seen as Sofia in The Queen of Versailles on Broadway, a new musical by Stephen Schwartz and starring Kristin Chenoweth.
+Recent credits include Estrella in Here Lies Love by David Byrne and Fatboy Slim (Broadway), and Tita Yvonne in the film Easter Sunday, starring Jo Koy.
+Other credits include Doctor Zhivago (Broadway), Here Lies Love (off-Broadway), as well as plays and musicals throughout the country, and as far as Thailand (Land of Smiles in Chiang Mai) and Singapore.
+Film/TV credits include: Untold: This is My Story, FBI, Call Me Kat, Mom, This Is Us, The Kominsky Method, NCIS, NCIS:LA, Kingdom, Rizzoli & Isles, Major Crimes, Gotham, and True Blood.
+For more information about Melody’s work, visit www.melodybutiu.com.

 Gabrielle Wagner